kubeflow/website/content/docs/use-cases/kubeflow-on-multinode-cluster.md

 If you have to write a huge amount of data in your workflow, NFS might not be the right choice.

 Ensure that you are using version 4 of NFS (instead of version 3): NFS 3 can have some problems like partial writing of documents and it does not support authentication.
-Ensure that you are using version 4 of NFS.

-In this document you used one of the nodes as NFS server.
+In this document you used one of the nodes as an NFS server.
 This is not a good idea for a production environment because you will have a single point of failure in your cluster.

 ## Resources